Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics-DRAFT-update.md

 distance = Math.sqrt( ( ( x1 - x2 ) * ( x1 - x2 ) ) + ( ( y1 - y2 ) * ( y1 - y2 ) ) );     // Mmmm .. too sparse ?
 ```

 The formatter can apply padding rules to function calls, expressions, if{} blocks, loops, array indices, etc. There are maybe 8 or 10 areas you can adjust.
 But there are pre-packaged choices that give you a standard set.
-Here's mine, I just use the pre-packaged Java style with a couple of mods.
+Here's my AStyle set, I just use the pre-packaged Java style with a couple of mods.

 ```javascript
 cat ~/.astylrec